nazar256/mqdish-workers-docker/README.md

 A docker container for MqDiSh consumer.
 Also includes `mqdish` CLI tool for dispatching jobs by the consumer.

 With these tools MqDish shines and basically was the reason I developed it.
-Example use-case is to automatically extract archives, convert photos, audio and video files in directories recursively using distributed workers across multiple machines available (for instance, laptop, RaspberryPI and VPS machines).
+Example use-case is to automatically extract archives, convert photos, audio and video files in directories recursively using distributed workers across multiple machines available (for instance, laptops, desktops, RaspberryPI and VPS machines).
 Thus I can keep my gallery archive in the most efficient format, save storage and use all available machines for that.

 ## Installation